-- Rewrite such policies to integrate both quality and safety features equally;
+Rewrite such policies to integrate both quality and safety features equally;

-- Significantly reduce total number of policies and procedures in company; and
+> - Significantly reduce total number of policies and procedures in the company; and

-- Ensure that bureaucratic functioning of safety and quality is inseparable.
+> - Ensure that bureaucratic functioning of safety and quality is inseparable.

+>

-In short, the purpose of doing this is to marry quality and safety operations in a way that removes separation of concerns on conflict of safety/quality interest.
+> In short, the purpose of doing this is to marry quality and safety operations in a way that removes separation of concerns on conflict of safety/quality interest.
 Combining quality and safety policies/procedures involves restructuring sub items, such as checklists.

+>

-3 – Create Goals That Are QMS and SMS in Nature
+> 3 – Create Goals That Are QMS and SMS in Nature